 After Kansas became a territory, the political condition of the people of Kansas was freely discussed during the summer of 1855, and several mass meetings were held to consider calling a convention to form a state government.
-At the time the political elements of Kansas were varied, each working to serve its own interests and the leaders of the free-state party saw that something must be done to harmonize them.
+At the time, the political elements of Kansas were varied, each working to serve its own interests, and the leaders of the free-state party saw that something must be done to harmonize them.
 A movement for armed resistance, which had secretly been gathering force, was revealed at the 4th of July celebration at Lawrence in 1855.
-The situation was one of peril, not only to the political parties in controversy but also to the communities of the territory.
-Among many of the anti-slavery party, a spirit of dissent was growing against an organized movement proposing armed resistance to the territorial government, and this sentiment led to the Big Springs Convention.
+The situation was one of peril, not only to the political parties in controversy but also to the territory’s communities.
+Among many anti-slavery parties, a spirit of dissent was growing against an organized movement proposing armed resistance to the territorial government.
+This sentiment led to the Big Springs Convention.

 After the conflicting elements had in a measure been harmonized, the next step was the election of delegates.
-The activity of the radical wing of the free-state men somewhat complicated the situation, but by the assistance of James Lane, a well-balanced ticket was chosen for the Lawrence District, consisting of 15 of the best men representing the various free-state elements, each of which had a fair representation.
+The activity of the radical wing of the free-state men somewhat complicated the situation.
+With the assistance of James Lane, a well-balanced ticket was chosen for the Lawrence District, consisting of 15 of the best men representing the various free-state elements, each of which had a fair representation.

 Eight of these men were from the town and seven from the country.
 The convention, which organized the free-state party, assembled at Big Springs at the appointed time — September 5, 1855.
-On the evening of the 4th men from every direction began to gather.
-They came on horseback, in covered wagons or other conveyances, many with tents and camp outfit, but these were unnecessary as the inhabitants pressed upon the delegates the hospitality of their cabins.
-Roberts had redeemed his promise for a shaded platform with ample seats, and abundant provisions, including free meal tickets, had been made for the entertainment of the delegates.
+On the evening of the 4th, men from every direction began to gather.
+They came on horseback, covered wagons or other conveyances, many with tents and camp outfits, but these were unnecessary as the inhabitants pressed upon the delegates the hospitality of their cabins.
+Roberts had redeemed his promise for a shaded platform with ample seats, and abundant provisions, including free meal tickets, had been made for the delegates’ entertainment.
 It is estimated that there were over 100 delegates present, representing every district and settlement in the territory.

-This report called forth much warm discussion as many were in favor of a more radical platform and were particularly opposed to the clauses alluding to slavery and abolitionists, but the majority of the members argued that such a conservative platform would be more likely to commend itself to Congress and the inhabitants of Kansas than a radical one and thus enable them to accomplish the main objective, exclusion of slaves from the territory.
+This report called forth much warm discussion as many favored a more radical platform and were particularly opposed to the clauses alluding to slavery and abolitionists.
+Still, most of the members argued that such a conservative platform would be more likely to commend itself to Congress.
+The inhabitants of Kansas than a radical one and thus enable them to accomplish the main objective, excluding slaves from the territory.
 The committee on the late legislature made a report in which the Missouri–Kansas legislature was repudiated as a “foreign body, representing only the lawless invaders who elected them;” that the “hypocritical mockery of a republican form of government into which this infamous despotism has been converted,” be disavowed and disowned; that the constitutional bill of rights had been violated by the expulsion of members entitled to seats in the legislature, by the refusal to allow the people to select their own officers, by leaving to the people no elections but those prescribed by Congress, and therefore beyond their power to abrogate, and by compelling the people “to take an oath to support a law of the United States, invidiously pointed out, by stifling the freedom of speech and the press, thus usurping the power forbidden to Congress, libeled the Declaration of Independence; and brought disgrace upon our Republican institutions at home and abroad;” that no allegiance was due the spurious legislature and that its laws were invalid, and that resistance to the laws would be made by every peaceful means.

-By the report of the committee on Congressional delegate, the time for holding the election was changed from the date set by the legislature to October 9, and it was resolved that the rules and regulations prescribed for the March election should govern the election except for the returns, which, by the “people’s proclamation” subsequently issued, were to be made to the “Executive Committee of Kansas Territory,” for Governor Wilson Shannon would not, of course, appoint judges of returns for such an election.
-The date of the election was changed to the second Tuesday in October (the 9th) in order to avoid recognizing the right of the late legislature to call an election and to avoid the oath to support the slave code.
+By the committee’s report on the Congressional delegate, the time for holding the election was changed from the date set by the legislature to October 9.
+It was resolved that the rules and regulations prescribed for the March election should govern the election except for the returns, which, by the “people’s proclamation” subsequently issued, were to be made to the “Executive Committee of Kansas Territory,” for Governor Wilson Shannon would not, of course, appoint judges of returns for such an election.
+The election date was changed to the second Tuesday in October (the 9th) to avoid recognizing the right of the late legislature to call an election and avoid the oath to support the slave code.

-In the report of the committee on miscellaneous business, ex-Governor Reeder was defended from the charges made against him as the cause of his removal.
+In the committee’s report on miscellaneous business, ex-Governor Reeder was defended from the charges made against him as the cause of his removal.
 But probably the most important act of the convention was the nomination for a delegate to Congress.
-The nomination of the free-state delegate was made in a short, forcible speech by Martin F. Conway, who proposed the name of Andrew H. Reeder and there was no opposing candidate.
-This action meant the vindication of Reeder and showed the intention to fight the powers that had usurped the territorial government and removed him from office.
+The nomination of the free-state delegate was made in a short, forcible speech by Martin F. Conway, who proposed Andrew H. Reeder’s name, and there was no opposing candidate.
+This action meant Reeder’s vindication and showed the intention to fight the powers that had usurped the territorial government and removed him from office.
 He was nominated by acclamation.

-A committee of three, consisting of S. C. Pomeroy, Colonel James H. Lane, and G. W. Brown, was appointed to wait upon Governor Shannon and present him with a copy of the proceedings of the convention.
+A committee of three, consisting of S. C. Pomeroy, Colonel James H. Lane, and G. W. Brown, was appointed to wait upon Governor Shannon and present him with a copy of the convention’s proceedings.
 The Big Springs Convention gave hope and courage to the free-state people throughout the territory.
-John Speer, who had been opposed to it from the first said:
+John Speer, who had been opposed to it from the first, said:

 “The Big Springs Convention became noted throughout the Union.
 It was the first consolidated mass of the freemen of Kansas in resistance to the oppressions attempted by the usurping legislature and was as intelligent, earnest, and heroic a body of men as ever assembled to resist the tyranny of George III.
 The people came from all portions of the territory.
 No hamlet or agricultural community was unrepresented.
 Men started before daylight from dangerous pro-slavery places, like Kickapoo, Delaware, Lecompton, and elsewhere, to avoid assassination.”

-As soon as news of the work of the convention had spread, free-state meetings were held at nearly every town and settlement where people could assemble, resolutions endorsing the Big Springs platform were passed, and delegates were chosen for the Topeka Constitutional Convention.
+As soon as news of the convention’s work had spread, free-state meetings were held at nearly every town and settlement where people could assemble, resolutions endorsing the Big Springs platform were passed, and delegates were chosen for the Topeka Constitutional Convention.

 About the Article: The majority of this historic text was published in Kansas: A Cyclopedia of State History, Volume I; edited by Frank W. Blackmar, A.M.
 Ph.
 D.; Standard Publishing Company, Chicago, IL 1912.
 However, the text that appears on this page is not verbatim, as additions, updates, and editing have occurred.